Thedevopsdude/practice1/readme.txt

 This is the starting stage
-this is used for practicing purpose useless code removed this is a change in remote github repo
+this is used for practicing purpose useless code removed this is a change in remote github repository